 This can be used when you need a different, or multiple, platforms.

-Note that this means Manifest V2 defaults to linux/amd64
+Note that this means Manifest V2 defaults to linux/amd64.
+Perhaps

 because this is the first in the Manifest List.